yu-lab-vt/SynQuant/README.md

 # Getting started
 1. [Downlaod SynQuant](https://github.com/yu-lab-vt/SynQuant/releases).
     * If you do not have Fiji yet, get it [here](https://fiji.sc/).
-2. Put the downloaded jar file to the `plugin` folder of Fiji.
+2. Put the downloaded jar file in the `plugin` folder of Fiji.
 3. Open Fiji and load the image.
 4. Open `SynQuantVid` from the `plugins` menu.
 5. Check out the [user guide](https://drive.google.com/file/d/17e56-Go4kkm6A6cvvN1lt57hN85hu8K5/view?usp=sharing).